MSKirk/CUA_Grant_Submit/StepsToSubmitAGrant.md

-# Steps to Submit a Grant with CUA
+# Steps to Submit a Grant with CUA as a PI
 A checklist of steps to complete to submit a grant through CUA.

 ## NOI or Step 1